Cyberes/vitalsource2pdf/README.md

 [//]: # (You also need the JBIG2 encoder, which can either be [built from source]&#40;https://ocrmypdf.readthedocs.io/en/latest/jbig2.html&#41;.)

-Make sure you have Chrome installed as it uses Selenium.
+Make sure you have Chrome installed.
+If you have both Chrome and Chrominium you can use `--chrome-exe` to specify the path to `google-chrome`.

 The Webdriver binary will be automatically downloaded.

 ## Use